Criminal Law

 Your Medical Records

 Your medical records may be relevant in some criminal law cases.
-For example, your arrest record states that the police chased you for ten blocks before they could capture you.
-Your medical records show that you have severe asthma which prevents you from jogging for more than one block at a time.
-Your attorney may want those records to be admitted into evidence to show that the police are being untruthful about your arrest.
-In addition, your attorney may also need evidence, from your medical records, of any prescription drugs that you were taking at the time of the alleged crime in order to determine whether any of those drugs may have impaired your abilities to think or act appropriately.
+For example, your arrest record states that the police chased you for 10 blocks before they could capture you.
+But your medical records show that you have a leg injury that limits your mobility.
+Your lawyer may want those records to dispute the officer’s account of the arrest.

 Information About Witnesses

-If you’ve been arrested and are facing a criminal charge, it’s important to make sure that you see an experienced criminal defense attorney as early as possible in your case.
-Getting documents for your attorney will allow them to get a jump start on your case could lead to great results down the road, such as the granting of a motion to suppress evidence.
-Get in touch with a criminal defense attorney or criminal defense law firm in your area today to learn about how they can help with your case.
-They can also help you understand how attorney fees and other legal costs are handled and provide an estimate of how much their services will cost overall.
+If you are facing a criminal charge, it’s important to make sure that you see an experienced criminal defense lawyer as early as possible in your case.
+Getting documents for your lawyer will allow them to get a jump start on your case that could lead to the best outcome possible.
+Strong evidence can help get your charges dismissed or get a better plea bargain offer.

 Were You Arrested?